 Jul 16th 2012 - we were in Sri Lanka, attending the international MMM3 Meeting on Mangrove Ecology, Functioning and Management.
 This conference brings together researchers on topics as varied as remote sensing, gender issues, ecology and crabs!
 Dan gave two talks on "high-resolution mapping of mangrove topography and vegetation community structure" and "a global standardized network for monitoring mangrove vulnerability to sea level rise".

 This is the lab page for Dr. Dan Friess, Assistant Professor in Geography, National University of Singapore.
-We research threats to mangrove ecosystems, the biophysical and ecological parameters that determine their stability, and their management.

 Want to get in touch?
 Email dan.friess(at)nus.edu.sg